 During sleep, our bodies naturally heal themselves.
 Hormone levels are restored, the mind is refreshed, and a variety of important health processes happen.
-That means, when we deprive ourselves of quality sleep, we’re putting our mental and physical health at risk.
+In short, when we deprive ourselves of quality sleep, we’re putting our mental and physical health at risk.

 Unfortunately, resetting the circadian clock to achieve deep, restful sleep isn’t always easy.

-A sleep hypnosis recording or program can provide you a roadmap for preparing for, relaxing into and inducing sleep.
-In effect, hypnosis is providing a roadmap to overcome bedtime restlessness, unwind more quickly, and ultimately, fall into a deep, restorative sleep.
+Sleep hypnosis provides a road map for preparing for, relaxing into and inducing sleep.
+In effect, hypnosis can help us overcome bedtime restlessness, unwind more quickly, and ultimately, fall into a deep, restorative sleep.